What could be better than Strawberry Gelato? Try my easy-to-make and oh so delicious Strawberry Gelato Recipe and decide for yourself.

 When I was in Italy, I just couldn’t get enough Gelato!
 I don’t care what time it was, or how cold it was, it was always time for gelato, but when I’ve tried it in the states (with very few exceptions) it just didn’t taste right.

-Gelato is made differently than Ice cream, it’s denser and creamier, and the flavors are more intense than regular ice cream.
+Technically speaking “Real Gelato” is made differently than Ice cream.
+It’s denser and creamier, and the flavors are more intense than regular ice cream.
 The reason for this is due to a very important ingredient – air.

 - Place the strawberries, lemon juice and the sugar in a food processor and process until liquefied.